MicrosoftDocs/biztalk-docs/technical-reference/msbts-groupsetting-auditingenabled-property-wmi.md

 Enables or disables auditing for the BizTalk group.

-Available BizTalk Server 2020 onwards.
-Please see how to [enable and view audit logs of common management operations in BizTalk Server](../audit-management-operations.md) for further details.
+Available starting with BizTalk Server 2020.
+For more information, see [enable and view audit logs of common management operations in BizTalk Server](../biztalk/core/audit-management-operations.md).

 The syntax shown is language neutral.